 AREAS OF RESIDENCE OUTSIDE REPRESENTATIVE REGION FOR LONGER THAN SIX MONTHS:

-Subject lived for the greater part of her life in various places in the Philippines, namely Metro Manila, Baguio City (Mountain Province), and Imus (Cavite province).
+The subject lived for the greater part of her life in various places in the Philippines, namely Metro Manila, Baguio City (Mountain Province), and Imus (Cavite province).

 OTHER INFLUENCES ON SPEECH:

-Subject is a fluent speaker of four languages: Ilocano, Tagalog, Spanish, and English.
+She is a fluent speaker of four languages: Ilocano, Tagalog, Spanish, and English.
 Subject attended university in Manila and spent most of her life in Tagalog-speaking areas.

 RECORDED BY: Aldrin Fauni-Tanos